Michael Healy

 About the project

 Alzheimer’s disease is a debilitating neurodegenerative condition that has an enormous personal impact for people living with the disease, their families and carers.
 Currently, all attempts to find a cure for Alzheimer’s disease have failed and treatments only temporarily mitigate its effects.
-New approaches that act on the underlying causes the disease are urgently needed.
+New approaches that act on the underlying causes of the disease are urgently needed.

 Where are they now?